yinyin13/techin510_lab4/README.md

 # ⏰ World Clock
-This is a web app that provides the current time and real0time weather information for selected countries.
+This is a web app that provides the current time and real-time weather information for selected countries.
 Users can hoose up to 4 countries to monitor, and the weather data is fetched every hour.
 ## How to run
 1. Make sure that Python is installed on your device
 2. Clone this repo